aws-samples/eks-workshop-developers/website/docs/python/kubernetes/kubernetes-dashboard.md

 ![kubernetes-dashboard-3](./images/kubernetes-dashboard-3.jpg)

-Click the first button from the left of the red frame to check the Pod's container log.
+Click the first button from the left of the red frame (top right corner of the dashboard) to check the Pod's container log.
 You can use this functionality in lieu of the 'kubectl logs' command when using the Kubernetes Dashboard.

 ![kubernetes-dashboard-4](./images/kubernetes-dashboard-4.jpg)

-Press the second button from the left of the red frame to log in to the Pod using a shell.
+Press the second button from the left of the red frame (top right corner of the dashboard) to log in to the Pod using a shell.
 You can use this functionality in lieu of the 'kubectl exec' command when using the Kubernetes Dashboard.

 ![kubernetes-dashboard-5](./images/kubernetes-dashboard-5.jpg)